destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 📝 Katas

 - Implement fetching data for list and single item
-  - Display spinner when loading data initially
+  - Display spinner during initial data load
   - When updating data in the background display small spinner in the corner of the screen
   - After fetching list use the data as initial for single resource
-  - Use the backend data in at least 2 components without passing the it through the props
+  - Use the backend data in at least 2 components without passing them through the props
   - When using backend data in 2 components make sure request is sent only once
 - Implement CRUD for resource
   - Handle create, update, delete actions